 Jala had to overhaul how government operates: busting silos, bringing business to the table, and constantly questioning progress.
 He sat down with GovInsider to discuss how he makes agencies deliver, and his views on the future for Malaysia.

-To help Malaysia prioritise, PEMANDU surveyed citizens on their problems.
+To help Malaysia prioritize, PEMANDU surveyed citizens on their problems.
 It found six key points: corruption; crime; rural infrastructure; urban public transport; low-income households; and education.

-It sounds a more like a technology company than a traditional government agency, GovInsider says.
-Jala agrees; adding that he wants PEMANDU to inspire other agencies to modernise.
+It sounds more like a technology company than a traditional government agency, GovInsider says.
+Jala agrees; adding that he wants PEMANDU to inspire other agencies to modernize.

 Bringing in the private sector